 The precise format of the presentation of the information you’ll get from me will be agreed during our initial consultation, and possibly tweaked by agreement along the way.

-There will of course be a tree, and all facts will be fully supported with evidence.
+There will of course be a tree, and all facts will be fully supported with evidence, including transcriptions where appropriate.
 Where something is not fully proven, I will tell you this.
 Sometimes the records are simply not there, and in such cases all we can reach about a particular individual is a likely hypothesis or, sadly, a brick wall.

 Names and dates are the essential stuff of family trees.
 But for me, and I suspect for most of us, scanning a list of names with their important dates is rather like reading a telephone directory.
 So where possible I treat these as the starting point.
 I then try to step back and look for the stories: what might have been happening to make this person take this action?
 What was happening in their world – in their family or locality, in wider society or politics?